 Mobile Application Development

-The Commission, through the use of the Universal Service Fund has established new part-time programs at the St. Vincent and the Grenadines Community College, one of which is Mobile Application Development.
-The Mobile Application Development program seeks to educate Vincentians with or without prior programming language to develop mobile applications for the Android and iOS platforms.
+The Commission, through the use of the Universal Service Fund established new part-time programs at the St. Vincent and the Grenadines Community College, one of which was Mobile Application Development.
+Currently, persons who wish to learn about mobile application development can apply to the NTRC for funding to have such short courses done on Coursera online platform.

 Mobile Broadband Services